 Once a worker has completed 15 years of service, only completed years of service will count towards long service leave, and the period of service ends at the last completed year.
-For example, if an employee has 15 years and 9 months service, only 15 years being the completed years of service will count towards long service leave.
+For example, if a worker has 15 years and 9 months service, only 15 years being the completed years of service will count towards long service leave.

-- The absence of the worker is under the terms of the employee’s employment
+- The absence of the worker is under the terms of the worker’s employment

 - The absence of the worker is on account of illness or injury.